PikachuPenial/Titanmod/PATCHNOTES.md

 *MOVEMENT ADDITIONS/CHANGES*
 - Added Forward wall jumping
-- Landing on the ground while being inputting a sprint and a crouch will initiate a slide
+- Landing on the ground while inputting a sprint and a crouch will initiate a mini slide (holding JUMP cancels this)

 **>MAPS**

 **>BALANCE**

 **>QOL & BUG FIXES**
+- Heavy optimization for many movement related functions

+- Decreased volume of sliding related sound effects